hutianma/sgi-introduction-course/301_LOD/README.md

 ```
 pip install [package-name]
 ```
-If you have any difficulty at all, reach out immediately and we would be happy to help!
+If you have any difficulty at all, reach out immediately and we would be happy to help.

 If you get stuck on any exercise, either try to skip ahead to exercises that you can do without needing the answer to the exercise you're stuck on, or wait until we go over the solutions together.

 If you are able to execute the program succesfully, a GUI should appear.
 At first, clicking in the buttons in the menu will do nothing.
 But they will do something interesting once you've completed the exercises below -- keep reading to find out...

-**Some advice:** Don't worry about writing the most optimized code: get it right, then optimize later if needed!
+**Some advice:** Don't worry about writing the most optimized code: get it right, then optimize later if needed.

 Table of contents:
 - [Ramer-Douglas-Peucker curve simplification](#ramer-douglas-peucker-curve-simplification)